Samueoxo/Large-Language-Ms/README.md

 The easiest way to get it is by using pip pip install virtualenvwrapper
-In summary, you should have this packages installed in your system .
-Python
+In summary, you should have this packages installed in your system
+- Python
-. pip
+- pip
-. virtualenvwrapper (virtualenv or any other package manager you prefer)
+- virtualenvwrapper (virtualenv or any other package manager you prefer)
 # Training
-A Corpus of text data was collected to trained this Model.
+-A Corpus of text data was collected to trained this Model.
-The training was monitor and hyperparameters were adjusted
+-The training was monitor and hyperparameters were adjusted